Best Ever Chili Recipe

 How to Make The Best Chili

-2. Saute the vegetables.
+Saute the vegetables.
 Saute the diced onion and bell pepper with the bacon for a few minutes.
+This will allow the veggies to cook in that delicious bacon fat.

-3. Brown the ground beef.
-Add the ground beef to the pot, cook until browned, then drain off the excess fat.
+Brown the ground beef.
+Add the ground beef to the pot, cook until browned, and drain off any excess fat.
+Then, stir in the spices and seasonings to bring out the best flavor of the meat and veggies.

-5. Add the tomatoes, broth, and beans.
+Add the tomatoes, broth, and beans.
 This forms the bulk of the chili.
-Then give everything a good stir.
+Then, give everything a good stir, and simmer the chili for about 30 minutes.
+The key here is to cook this low and slow, giving the chili enough time to meld all those flavors together.

 • Onions: Sliced green onions or diced red onions go perfectly with chili.
 If the bite of red onion is a little strong for you, run the diced onion under running water and pat dry.

-• Jalapeños: If you like spice, diced fresh or pickled jalapeños are delicious here.
+• Jalapeños: If you like spiciness, diced fresh or pickled jalapeños are delicious additions.

-• Cilantro or parsley: Just a sprinkle of chopped herbs gives a nice pop of freshness and flavor.
+• Cilantro or parsley: A sprinkle of chopped herbs gives a nice pop of fresh flavor.

-• To Reheat: Thaw frozen chili overnight in the fridge.
-Then reheat on the stovetop or in the microwave, until warmed through.
+When reheating, thaw frozen chili overnight in the fridge.
+Then, reheat it on the stovetop or in the microwave until warmed through.
 If the chili thickens too much for your taste, add a splash of water or beef broth.

 A pot of chili.